Are crumb-rubber fields safe? Report of blood cancer for soccer players led to investigation

 Wasserman was quick to acknowledge that the study was merely a first step, an investigation rather than a formal study.
 The scope was limited to whether this specific group of soccer players was displaying higher rates of cancer than those expected in the general population.

 The study did not include any testing of soccer fields, and the results could not rule out with 100 percent certainty that certain chemicals within synthetic turf can cause cancer.
 Gaps remain in understanding the chemicals, their toxicity and concerns about the dosages.
 “Yes, there are gaps in our knowledge,” Wasserman said.
 “We have to make recommendations based on the knowledge today.”

-Added Lauren Jenks, the director of office of environmental public health sciences: “‘Not appearing to cause cancer’ is not the same thing as ‘entirely safe.’”
+Added Lauren Jenks, the director of office of environmental public health sciences: “‘Not appearing to cause cancer’ is not the same thing as ‘entirely safe.’ ”

 The report offered a handful of tips for parents to reduce kids’ exposure to the chemicals within crumb rubber: